reperiendi

 stay@google.com

-Posted in Journal by reperiendi on 2007 February 3
+Posted in Journal by Mike Stay on 2007 February 3

 I’ve accepted a job at Google in their Applied Security team.
 We’ll be moving at the end of March, when the quarter is over.
 I don’t know if my first choice of email address above will be the one I get, but I can’t imagine someone else has it.
 My second and third choices were quantum@google.com and functor@google.com .